 Yevgeny Yevtushenko: Almost at the End

-I welcome the opportunity to discuss new book projects; I'm also available to consult on the design and development of a book to be self-published.
-Feel free to contact me here.
+I welcome the opportunity to discuss new book projects.
+I'm also available to consult if you'd prefer to handle the design of your book yourself.
+Either way, feel free to contact me.

-And if you're story is yet to be written, you might take a peek at the gorgeous books that editor Samantha Shubert and I produce, through our partnership, Remarkable Life Memoirs.
+And if your story is yet to be written, you might take a peek at the gorgeous books that editor Samantha Shubert and I produce, through our partnership, Remarkable Life Memoirs.